Brittany is a huge "Animal Crossing" fan! She has played Wild World, New Leaf, Pocket Camp, and is currently obsessed with New Horizons!

-Initial set up does take about an hour (this includes playing up until the point where you’re collected 5,000 Nook Miles to pay off your first home loan, which is recommend, but I’ll get to that later), but once you play this part through, you can then spend as much or as little time on your side character as you want.
+Initial set up does take about an hour—this includes playing up until the point where you’re collected 5,000 Nook Miles to pay off your first home loan (which is recommended, but I’ll get to that later).
+But once you play this part through, you can spend as much or as little time on your side character as you want.

-If you’re anything like me— a virtual pack-rat —you’ll realise that you’ll run out of storage pretty quickly in this game.
-Even now with the basement unlocked, I’m often hovering at 1500/1600 of my storage space, which is insane to think about.
+If you’re anything like me—a virtual pack rat—you’ll realise that you’ll run out of storage pretty quickly in this game.
+Even with the basement unlocked, I’m often hovering at 1500/1600 of my storage space, which is insane to think about.

-To manage/swap inventory between characters, simply take out the item you want to put in your side character’s house and select “Drop Item” and it’ll fall wherever you want on the ground.
+To manage/swap inventory between characters, simply take out the item you want to put in your side character’s house and select “Drop Item."
+It’ll fall wherever you want on the ground.
 Then when you log into the side account, your side character can pick it up and place it in their house or inventory.

 Be careful, as this also means that any dropped objects (they look like the Animal Crossing leaf icon when dropped vs. placed as furniture) can be picked up by ANYONE who visits your island.
 So while you have dropped objects on the ground, if you have a friend or stranger visiting through Online Multiplayer, they can also pick up and take these items.